Florida Probate Rules as They Apply to Foreign Wills

 Excellent question, as 30 years ago it was sufficient to pass title.
 Now, it apparently is not.

-“Presumptive evidence” is hardly clear, but the language did not last long.
-In 1979 it was changed to the following language: “When admitted to record, the foreign will shall be as valid and effectual to pass title to real property and any right, title, or interest therein as if the will had been admitted to probate in this state.”
-That moved the statute from vague to still vague or maybe even more vague.
-What is the effect of any will admitted to probate in Florida?
+In 1979 it was changed to the following language: “When admitted to record, the foreign Will shall be as valid and effectual to pass title to real property and any right, title, or interest therein as if the Will had been admitted to probate in this state.”
+That is not clear.
+What is the effect of any Will admitted to probate in Florida?
 Does it pass title by itself or not?

 Our Attorneys Have Extensive Florida Probate Law Experience

-The Florida Probate Attorneys at Statewide Probate are knowledgeable when it comes to Florida probate rules as it applies to any wills.
+The Florida Probate Attorneys at Statewide Probate® are knowledgeable when it comes to Florida probate rules as it applies to any Wills.
 We offer reasonable probate administration fees and offer a free 20-minute consultation for Florida estate administration cases.
 Schedule a free probate consultation with our probate legal team today.
-We proudly serve clients in estates located in Pensacola, Miami, West Palm Beach, Jacksonville, Tallahassee, Fort Meyers, Daytona Beach, Tampa Bay, and throughout the state.
+We proudly serve clients in estates located in Pensacola, Miami, West Palm Beach, Jacksonville, Tallahassee, Daytona Beach, Tampa Bay, and throughout the state.